ulloaluis/Text-Email-notifications-for-Twitch-live/README.md

 This is used as verification.
 I haven't done anything with this yet, bit will be implementing it later on.
 It's highly recommended that you use secrets; it's used to verify that you're not getting sent bogus data from a random source!

 ## Things to do

+~~Interactive terminal program to subscribe quickly and without difficulty.~~

 Add proper sha256 secrets and better API Gateway rules.

 Any additional required error checking should be added.